Search Post on this Blog

 37. Which of the following is not true regarding the Writ jurisdiction of the Supreme Court and High Court?

-a) Supreme Court can issue writs only for the enforcement of Fundamental rights while the High Court can issue writs for both Fundamentals rights and ordinary law.
+a) The Supreme Court can issue writs only for the enforcement of Fundamental rights while the High Court can issue writs for both fundamental rights and ordinary law.

-d) Supreme Court has more power than the high court regarding writs.
+d) The Supreme Court has more power than the High Court regarding writs.

-Answer. d) Supreme Court has more power than the high court regarding writs.
+Answer. d) The Supreme Court has more power than the High Court regarding writs.

 The high court has more power than the Supreme Court regarding writs jurisdiction.